Mountain America Credit Union Review: Members Get Rewarded

-Mountain America Credit Union is headquartered in Sandy, Utah, and has more than 95 branches in Utah, Arizona, Idaho, Montana, New Mexico and Nevada.
-Members have access to over 50,000 ATMs nationwide through the CO-OP network.
+Mountain America Credit Union is headquartered in Sandy, Utah, and has over 100 branches in Utah, Arizona, Idaho, Montana, New Mexico and Nevada.
+Members have access to over 50,000 ATMs nationwide.

-Membership is available to Utah residents who live in Salt Lake County, Duchesne County, Wasatch County and Uintah County; employees or volunteers of a Select Employer Group or affiliated association; and family members of or those sharing a home with an existing member.
+Membership is available to those who are residents of Salt Lake County, Duchesne County, Wasatch County, and Uintah County, employees or volunteers of a Select Employer Group or affiliated association, or are a family member or share a home with an existing member.

 Mountain America Credit Union Products

 Mountain America Credit Union has a full suite of banking and financial services products, including checking and savings accounts, CDs, credit cards, home loans, insurance and investment products.
 Interest rates are competitive since Mountain America, like all credit unions, is owned by members and therefore not concerned with making a profit for shareholders.

 Mountain America Credit Union offers three checking accounts: MyFree Checking, MyStyle Checking and Student Checking.
 MyFree Checking and Student Checking have no monthly service fee and no minimum balance requirement.
 MyStyle Checking has a $4 monthly service fee, which can be waived with direct deposit, transaction or balance requirements.

 You can earn rewards points on your debit-card spending with MyStyle Checking and Student Checking accounts.
 The rewards can be redeemed for cash back, travel and more.